Going Blue In The Loo

 No. 2 – Put a Blue Box In Your Bathroom

 Having a bin or box in your bathroom for your recyclable materials makes it immediately more convenient to recycle in the loo.
 Whether it’s an actual small blue box that you can purchase from us ($5 each) or a box you purchase from the dollar store, they’ll all work.
 Just make sure you buy one that fits your space.
-Put it under your sick or in your linen closet – if there’s no room in the bathroom.
+Put it under your sink or in your linen closet – if there’s no room in the bathroom.

 No. 3 – Find Out What’s Recyclable